EliasEigner/EliasEigner/README.md

 - 👀 I’m particularly interested in AI, Machine Learning, Data Science, and Game Development.
 - 🌱 I’m currently learning C# in Unity.
 - 🛠️ My skills include advanced Java programming, and Python basics.
-- 📫 How to reach me: eignerelias12@gmail.com | [LinkedIn](https://www.linkedin.com/in/elias-eigner/).

 <!---
 EliasEigner/EliasEigner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.